 If, after being given verbal reminders and trying several different strategies to refocus, students are still not staying on task, they may be asked to go to a "Buddy Classroom" with their work until the end of that session.
 The purpose of this is not to punish the student in a punitive way; rather, this break is often just what the student needs to settle and refocus.
 Once they have been sent to a Buddy Classroom, they will need to attend a supervised lunchtime where they can catch up on any work that they have missed.
-We are calling this the "RRI lunchtime session" (Respect, Responsibility, Integrity - our school values).
+We are calling this the "RRI lunchtime session" (Respect, Responsibility, and Integrity - our school values).
 Please be assured, this will be done in a supportive environment - we want nothing more than to help our students to learn effectively.
 If this occurs, we will let you know via email.
 For more severe behaviour issues - particularly those involved in the safety of the individual student or others - parents will be called to collect their child and, on return to school the next day, students will be asked to work in another classroom for a longer period of time.
 We expect that this consequence will not be required for the vast majority of our students.
-We will be introducing this plan to our students from the first day of Term 1, and will be frequently re-enforcing the plan to ensure that all students understand this new process.
-Teachers may also use their own reward system if required/desired.
-We know that for this plan to work, we must be consistent and follow through with each step every time.
-We hope that we can help your children to learn to regulate their own behaviour, manage their own distractions and develop resiliency when sometimes, things don't go exactly the way they want.
-We will work with you to ensure the very best learning environment for all of our students.
-We encourage you to discuss this with your children.
-If you have any queries about these changes, please do not hesitate to contact Jane to make an appointment (Tuesday - Friday).